Computahwiz-Github/Death-Statues-Mod-1.20.X/README.md

 - [x] 1 - Make a "faux-player-model" instead of using an armor stand for the statue
   - [ ] 1.1 - Implement skin caching to avoid hitting api request limit
-  - [ ] 1.2 -  Make the player model drop as an item with full NBT data instead of just destroying an invulnerable armor stand (items otherwise drop, A.K.A. duplicate)
+  - [ ] 1.2 -  Make the player model drop as an item with full NBT data that can be placed

 - [x] 2 - Make custom toast popups to indicate when/where the player's death statue spawned and when the player destroys it
   - [x] 2.1 - Make background